nerves-project/erlinit/README.md

 The following lists the options:

+    -c, --ctty <tty[n]>
-    -c <tty[n]> Force the controlling terminal (ttyAMA0, tty1, etc.)
+        Force the controlling terminal (ttyAMA0, tty1, etc.)

-    -d <program and arguments> Run the specified program to get a unique id for the board.
+    -d, --uniqueid-exec <program and arguments>
+        Run the specified program to get a unique id for the board.
 This is useful with -n

+    -e, --env <VAR=value;VAR2=Value2...>
-    -e <VAR=value;VAR2=Value2...> Set additional environment variables
+        Set additional environment variables

+    -h, --hang-on-exit
-    -h Hang the system if Erlang exits.
+        Hang the system if Erlang exits.
 The default is to reboot.

+    -H, --reboot-on-exit
-    -H Don't hang when Erlang exits.
+        Reboot when Erlang exits.

+    -m, --mount <dev:path:type:flags:options>
-    -m <dev:path:type:flags:options> Mount the specified path
+        Mount the specified path.
+See mount(8) and fstab(5) for fields

+    -n, --hostname-pattern <pattern>
-    -n <pattern> Specify a hostname for the system.
+        Specify a hostname for the system.
 The pattern is a printf(3) pattern.
 It is passed a unique ID for the board.
+E.g., "nerves-%.4s"

+    -r, --release-path <path1[:path2...]>
-E.g., "nerves-%.4s" -r <path1[:path2...]> A colon-separated lists of paths to search for Erlang releases.
+        A colon-separated lists of paths to search for Erlang releases.
 The default is /srv/erlang.

+    -s, --alternate-exec <program and arguments>
+        Run another program that starts Erlang up

+    -t, --print-timing
-    -s <program and arguments> Run another program that starts Erlang up -t Print out when erlinit starts and when it launches Erlang (for benchmarking)
+        Print out when erlinit starts and when it launches Erlang (for benchmarking)

+    -v, --verbose
-    -v Enable verbose prints
+        Enable verbose prints

 ## Rebooting or hanging when the Erlang VM exits